Brand Names: Sitavig, Zovirax

 What other drugs will affect acyclovir (Sitavig, Zovirax)?

-Other drugs may interact with acyclovir, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect acyclovir, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information (Sitavig, Zovirax)?